Arrive Split, Croatia

 Dubrovnik & Konavle Valley | Tranquil Seaside Village

 Walk through Dubrovnik with your local guide to see the Franciscan and Dominican monasteries, the Rector’s Palace and Dubrovnik Cathedral.
 Enjoy a stroll along the beautiful city walls and ascend Mount Srd by cable car for stunning views of Dubrovnik City, the Elafiti Islands and Montenegro.
-Next, enjoy lunch in a local restaurant with a resident guide who recounts her experience as a corporal in the city’s militia during the dissolution of Yugoslavia in the 1990s, a poignant and insightful A&K-exclusive experience.
+Next, enjoy lunch in a local restaurant with a resident guide who recounts their experiences in the city during the dissolution of Yugoslavia in the 1990s, a poignant and insightful A&K-exclusive experience.
 Afterward, head out from Dubrovnik to the fertile Konavle Valley, travelling through vineyards, orchards and fields of grain.
 Once there, witness the traditional methods of weaving silk, performed by talented artisans using skills handed down for the past 500 years.
 Return to Dubrovnik where you spend the evening on your own in this romantic and appealing medieval city.
 Explore its winding cobbled streets, numerous squares and fountains, perhaps stopping to savor an unforgettable meal in one of Dubrovnik’s many fine restaurants.

 Dubrovnik | Design Your Day